Barking Abbey Basketball Academy: History

 The school established the basketball academy in 2005, after recognising the lack of elite development opportunities for young players in Britain.
 Almost unique in British basketball and more similar in structure to a European-style system, the full-time academy is a leading developer of young British talent, many of whom go on to further develop in the NCAA or European academies.

 The academy hosted the Nike Junior Euroleague Invitational Tournament in 2010, and was named as the first Great Britain Regional Institute of Basketball in 2011.

 Men's team

 As of the 2019–20 season the men's team compete as Barking Abbey in NBL Division 1, the second tier of British men's basketball.

 From 2010–2012, the academy partnered with NBL Division 1 side Essex Leopards, representing as the BA London Leopards.
 The joint venture was triumphant in winning the Division 1 league, National Cup and playoffs titles in 2012.
 Following the end of this partnership, the academy entered a team in its own right in 2012, competing in Division 4.
 In 2014, the academy partnered with the Medway Park Crusaders, competing as the Kent Crusaders in Division 1.

+Season-by-season records

 Women's team

 The women's team compete, in partnership with the London Lions, as the London Lions in the WBBL, the top tier of British women's basketball.